nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

     echo 'Hello ', hi\getTarget();

-As you can see the source code was first parsed using `PhpParser\Parser->parse()`, then changed and then again converted to code using `PhpParser\PrettyPrinter\Standard->prettyPrint()`.
+As you can see, the source code was first parsed using `PhpParser\Parser->parse()`, then changed and then again converted to code using `PhpParser\PrettyPrinter\Standard->prettyPrint()`.

 The `prettyPrint()` method pretty prints a statements array.
 It is also possible to pretty print only a